IonThruster/ClockSim/README.md

-# CycleSim
+# ClockSim

 Clock Based Cycle Accurate Simulation using all best practices

 Some highlights :
 1. Uses Cmake
 2. Uses Unit testing using Catch
-3. Uses Modern C++11 techniques, Idioms, patterns.
+3. Uses Modern C++11 techniques, Idioms, patterns as much as possible.

 Goals :
 1. Enable rapid prototyping of Architectures